Jawfish/mtc-helper/README.md

 - `markElement` tells `MutationHandler` not to run the action if the mark is detected on the element and to add that mark if it is not present.
-This can be used to prevent handlers from running multiple times.
+This can be used to prevent handlers from running multiple times for the same element.

 - `runIfElementMissing` tells `MutationHandler` to run the action whether the element is present or not.
 This is useful for triggering actions that need to be taken when an